Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/samples/typescript/README.md

 # Azure Form Recognizer client library samples for TypeScript

-These sample programs show how to use the TypeScript client libraries for Azure Cognitive Services Text Analytics in some common scenarios.
+These sample programs show how to use the TypeScript client libraries for Azure Cognitive Services Form Recognizer in some common scenarios.

 |**File Name**|**Description**|